aws-samples/aws-cdk-build-package-publish-dotnet-lambda-function/Ste-by-step-guide.md

 To recreate this same project structure, make sure you've all the prerequisite tools installed and execute the following commands

-1. Create the .NET6 C# Top Level Lambda Function
+1. Create the Minimal API ASP.NET6 C# Lambda Function

     ```bash
     mkdir apps